 What are spices?

-Spices are made from the dried part of a plant that is cultivated for use.
+Spices are made from the dried part of the plant that is cultivated for use.
 A spice may come from the roots, seeds, dried bark, berries, or pretty much any other part of a plant.
 But, spices should not be confused with herbs, which solely derive from the leaves of the plant.
 Traditionally used for flavouring or colouring food, spices are also popularly used in medicine and religious rituals around the world.
 Talk about versatility!

 What spices should every kitchen have?